Density theorems for $\text{GL}_n$ via Rankin-Selberg $L$-functions: Outline

-Our \cref{thm:density} uses neither amplification by characters nor symmetric squares (see \cref{subsec:remarks-amplif} for a discussion of the potential role of character twists in our estimates).
-Our strategy is to insert averaging over representations $\pi, \pi' \in \mF$ in the simpler argument outlined above, working with the Rankin--Selberg $L$-functions $L(s, \pi \times \tilde\pi')$.
+Our proof of \cref{thm:density} uses neither character twists nor symmetric squares.
+Rather, we insert averaging over representations $\pi, \pi' \in \mF$ into the simpler argument from \cref{eq:simple-argument-finite,eq:simple-argument-infinite}, working with the Rankin--Selberg $L$-functions $L(s, \pi \times \tilde\pi')$.
 The \emph{diagonal terms} with $\pi = \pi'$ can be treated as before, but constitute only a $|\mF|^{-1}$-fraction of the total sum.
 In the \emph{off-diagonal terms} with $\pi \neq \pi'$, we obtain savings from the fact that $L(s, \pi \times \tilde\pi')$ has no poles -- so essentially, from the orthogonality of the coefficients of $L(s, \pi)$ and $L(s, \pi')$.
-This is akin to the mean-value estimates in \cite{duke2000problem}.
+This is reminiscent of the proof of mean-value estimates (large sieve inequalities) in \cite{duke2000problem,thorner2021unconditional,humphries2024zeros}.